venkat/venkat.github.io/_drafts/2014-08-12-expanding-your-rest-api.markdown

 }
 {% endhighlight %}

-Now, here is the JSON if you want the same listing but with the owner resource expanded inline:
+Now, here is the JSON if you want the same listing but with the owner resource expanded in-line:

 HTTP GET /snippets/?expand=owner